The term Self-Care has become a buzz word lately. But what is self-care exactly?

 Self-care helps everyone.
 We also discussed self-care in terms of being part of a larger community.
 We felt that part of the reason we take care of ourselves is so we can take care of each other, and be more present for our communities.
 When we are connected, rested, and balanced, we can be better friends, coworkers, partners, and neighbors, and more considerate citizens of the world.
 We can take what life throws at us and support those who are hurting more than we are.
 We can thoughtfully engage with the people and practices that give our lives meaning.
 We can see our world with more clarity and fight for the things we believe in.
 We can truly listen to each other and consider the impact of our actions.
 These efforts require a presence of mind, openness, and generosity that is near impossible if we don’t take care of ourselves.

 Wowza!
-Self-care is obviously a deep subject, and we're excited to be part of an insightful team that is invested in this discussion.
+Self-care is obviously a deep subject, and we're proud to be building a company that's invested in this discussion.
 This article took months to make, and was built through dozens of discussions with our team.
 Please feel free to comment below—as part of our community, your perspective is important to us and we would love to hear what you think!
 And please, take care of yourselves ;)